ConnorLayson/RFIDsheild/README.md

 ```
-The RFID sheild is a sheild I made for a class in my senior year of high school.
+The RFID shield is a shield I made for a class in my senior year of high school.
 I am uploading the code here and writing documentation for the library so
 that others can use it in the future.

 ---------DOCUMENTATION---------
-Start by importing RFIDsheild.
+Start by importing RFIDshield.
 After you can do a few things:
 - Reprogram the RFID chip
 - Use the two buttons
 - Use the LED grid

 --==REPROGRAM THE RFID==--
 You don't need to pass any paramiters to init.
-rfid_chip = RFIDsheild.rfid()
+rfid_chip = RFIDshield.rfid()

 --rfid_chip.write()--
 Required: